SDUSoftRobotics/2026_NatCommun_Goshtasbi/README.md

-This repository contains the MATLAB code and experimental data accompanying the article:
+This repository contains the MATLAB code, experimental datasets, and simulation resources accompanying the article:

-“Tactile Perception through Fluid–Solid Interaction.”
+“Tactile Perception through Fluid–Solid Interaction” _(Nature Communications, 2026)_

-**Raw Data Processing**
+# **Raw Data Processing**

-The Raw Data Processing folder includes MATLAB scripts used to process the experimental data, converting collected signals into pressure and force measurements.
+The Raw Data Processing folder includes MATLAB scripts used to process raw analog sensor signals and experimental force data to generate features and labels for machine learning.

+The provided MATLAB scripts:
+- Process raw analog signals from the sensor
+- Extract input features from pressure signals
+- Process experimental force measurements to generate labels

+**Processing pipeline**
+1. Remove baseline offset from raw signals
+2. Extract from sensor signals
+   - Maximum pressure (peak value)
+   - Rise time (time to peak)
+3. Extract from experimental data
+   - Maximum force (used as label)

 Example datasets are provided for:

 - 1D sensor diameter of 1.5 mm for all 3 media